NDHunq/IT008/Project/Instagram/README.md

 <h3>Description</h3>

-Instagram Automation App - Automate Instagram activities This app allows you to automate your daily tasks on Instagram such as:
+Instagram Automatic App - Automate Instagram activities This app allows you to automate your daily tasks on Instagram such as:
    - Crawl photos and comments
       - Automatically extract and download photos and comments from any Instagram accounts